The Best Protein Powders For Hashimoto’s: Which to Use & Avoid

 It is felt that the isolates and hydrolysate forms are better absorbed than the concentrates.

-One benefit to the processing of whey is that the processing may help to remove a substantial amount of lactose (6).
+One benefit to the processing of whey is that it may help to remove a substantial amount of lactose (6).

 Unfortunately, this doesn’t apply to all forms of whey and even with the processing, some lactose may remain.